St Paul's Church (Anglican)

 Feldon, William Henry

-Feldon (1872-1945) served a five year apprenticeship in sculpting with J H Arnett at Oxford.
+Feldon was born in Oxford where he served a five-year apprenticeship in sculpting with J. H. Arnett.
 He then worked for Farmer and Brindley in London.
 He was a visiting Master to the College at Eastbourne where he taught carving and modelling, while also teaching many apprentices at Oxford.

-Feldon came to New Zealand in 1910.
-He undertook a series of panels for Government House in Wellington.
-Following World War 1, Feldon won competitions for the design of war memorials at Bombay, Pokeno and Rotorua.
-He was responsible for many statues during his life inxluding the Arawa Memorial at the Rotorua Government Gardens Historic Area and the Matakana War Memorial statue of George V.
+He immigrated to New Zealand with his wife and children in 1910 where he first undertook a series of panels for Government House in Wellington.
+He served during the First World War.
+Following the war he won competitions for the design of war memorials at Bombay, Pōkeno and Rotorua.
+By 1920 he had achieved a level of recognition as a sculptor of public art.
+Feldon was responsible for many statues during his life including the Arawa Memorial (Rotorua Government Gardens Historic Area, New Zealand Heritage List No. 7015) and the Matakana War Memorial statue of George V (List No.9816).
+Feldon was also responsible for the carving of the Auckland Town Hall, the Auckland Ferry Buildings, St Paul’s Church, a statue of Earl Jellicoe, Auckland Children’s Hospital and Helensville District memorials.

 Skinner, William Henry